 - 0% Intro APR for 15 months from account opening on purchases, then a variable APR of 14.99 - 23.74%.

 - No minimum to redeem for cash back.
 Cash Back rewards do not expire as long as your account is open.

 See additional details for Chase Freedom Flex℠

 Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 The Chase Freedom Flex℠ card also offers a 0% Intro APR on Purchases for 15 months.
 After that, a regular APR of 14.99% - 23.74% variable applies to any unpaid portion of your balance.